-Science and technology are a major part of modern human culture, which have radically changed human society and our outlook on the Universe in which we live: so much so, that we cannot claim be fully-informed, well-rounded members of modern society without at least an intelligent layperson’s understanding of some of the main aspects of science, and of how it developed historically.
-As one of the oldest and broadest of sciences, astronomy provides an excellent example of the scientific method at work, encompassing aspects of physics, chemistry, geology, and biology, in a field that not only excites the imagination --- with its constant stream of dramatic discoveries in recent times --- but also drives technological innovation that brings wider benefits to society (for example, in terms of navigation and medical-scanner technology).
+Science and technology have radically changed human culture and our view of the Universe in which we live: so much so, that without some appreciation of science and its origins, we cannot be fully-informed members of modern society.
+Astronomy provides an excellent example of the scientific method at work, in a field that not only excites the imagination, but also drives beneficial technological innovations (for example in computing, electronics, navigation, and scanner technology).

-This course is suitable for any student, but particularly for those without a strong science or math background; accordingly, the course material is taught mostly descriptively, with only occasional use of very basic mathematics.
-Despite this, the content of the course is not trivial; this is a physics course, which aims to convey some real understanding of the physical processes that have shaped the Solar System in particular --- and also the Universe in general, since the Solar System cannot be fully understood without referring to its place within a wider spatial and temporal context.
+This course is suitable for any student, but particularly for those without a strong science background, since it is taught mostly descriptively, with only occasional use of basic mathematics.
+Despite this, the course is not trivial: it conveys a real understanding of the Solar System in particular, and of the Universe in general (since the Solar System cannot be fully comprehended other than in its wider spatial and temporal context).

-- The origin and development of life on Earth, and the prospects for finding life elsewhere in the Solar System, or in other parts of the Universe.
+- Study the development of life on Earth, using textbook and on-line material, to evaluate the prospects for finding life elsewhere.

 - Analyze scientific discourse, by following detailed chains of argument used in astronomy, to enhance skills of critical thinking and logical reasoning.

 - Articulate technical terms and scientific concepts, by answering short summary questions in assignments, to practise the acquisition of specialized vocabularies, and their use in clear and concise written explanations.